nathanreyes/v-calendar-docs/popovers.md

 Let's note a few things from the example above:

-  1. We need to use the attribute's `customData` and the `day` from the `slot-scope` in order to properly display and edit the attribute.
+  1. We reference the attribute's `customData` via the `slot-scope` in order to properly display and edit the todo.
-  2. From within the slot, we can call methods to delete and edit the todo because we have the `customData`.
+  2. From within the slot, we can now call methods to delete and edit the todo using the `customData`.
   3. From within the methods, we can mutate the list of todos (when deleting) or the todo itself (when marking complete or editing description).
   4. These edits modify the state of the todos array.
 The attributes are then re-computed from this array and the UI is updated accordingly.